cubiche/cubiche/src/Cubiche/Core/Async/README.md

   * `PromiseInterface::then(callable $onFulfilled = null, callable $onRejected = null, callable $onNotify = null)` –  regardless of when the promise was or will be resolved or rejected, then calls one of the `$onFulfilled` or `$onRejected` callbacks asynchronously as soon as the result is available.
 The callbacks are called with a single argument: the result value or rejection reason.
 Additionally, the `$onNotify` callback may be called zero or more times to provide a progress indication, before the promise is resolved or rejected.

-  This method returns a new promise which is resolved or rejected via the return value of the `$onFulfilled` or `$onRejected` callbacks.
+  This method returns a new promise which is resolved or rejected via the return value of the `$onFulfilled` or `$onRejected` callbacks (unless that value is a promise, in which case it is resolved with the value which is resolved in that promise using promise chaining).
+It also notifies via the return value of the `$onNotify` callback.
+  * `PromiseInterface::done(callable $onFulfilled = null, callable $onRejected = null, callable $onNotify = null)` – this method is similar to `PromiseInterface::then` but not returns a new promise.
+It will cause a fatal error if either `$onFulfilled`, `$onRejected` or  `$onNotify` callbacks throw an exception.
   * `PromiseInterface::otherwise(callable $onRejected)` – shorthand for `PromiseInterface::then(null, $onRejected)`.
   * `PromiseInterface::always(callable $onFulfilledOrRejected, callable $onNotify = null)` – allows you to observe either the fulfillment or rejection of a promise, but to do so without modifying the final value.
 This is useful to release resources or do some clean-up that needs to be done whether the promise was rejected or resolved.
   * `PromiseInterface::state()` – returns the promise state (`State::PENDING()`, `State::FULFILLED()`, or `State::REJECTED()`).